-A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
-Most people traditionally have a score of 600, but scores range from 300 to 850.
+The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
+The score ranges from 300 to 850, with the majority of people normally having a score of 650.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
 A low score is a low score and that often means you can't get a decent interest rate.
-Some of the factors in reviewing your FICO score include:
+Some of the factors in reviewing your FICO score are:

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

 - Credit to Debt Ratio — How much do you owe versus your available credit?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your FICO score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accrued over time could be more than double the amount of an individual with a near perfect credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your credit score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a satisfactory interest rate.
+You can get approved for a mortgage loan with a lower score, but the interest accrued over time could be more than double that of someone having a near perfect FICO score.

-We're used to working with all tiers of credit scores.
-Call us at (910) 577-1000 and we can help you get on the right track to the home of your dreams.
+We're used to working with all tiers of FICO scores.
+Contact us and we can help you get on the right track to the home of your dreams.

-You want a higher score, but how do you get there?
-Building your FICO score takes time.
-It can be hard to make a significant change in your FICO score with quick fixes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+How do you boost your credit score?
+Improving your FICO score takes time.
+It can be hard to make a significant change in your number with quick fixes, but your score can improve in a few years by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The most important thing is to know your FICO score.
+Here are some ways you can improve your credit score:

-- Spread your debt around.
-At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is at the limit and have the rest of your cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have all of your debt taking up the balance a single card.
+- Even out your debt.
+At first, this doesn't sound like a good idea.
+But, you want to avoid of having one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at a lower balance than to have the bulk of your debt sitting on one card.

-- Store cards and gas cards.
-For those who have non-existent credit or low credit, retail credit cards and gas credit cards are ways to get credit, increase your credit limits and have a solid payment history, which will raise your credit.
-You should always beware of keeping a high balance for more than a couple of months because these types of cards normally have a surprising interest rate.
+- Retail cards and gas cards.
+For those who have non-existent credit or below average credit, department store credit cards and gas credit cards are ways to obtain credit, increase your credit limits and have a solid payment history, which will raise your FICO score.
+You must always avoid holding a high balance for more than a couple of months because these types of cards usually have a higher interest rate.

-- Keep your cards in rotation.
-Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts stay active.
-But, make sure you pay them off in one or two payments.
+- Don't let your cards get dusty.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts maintain an active status.
+But, pay them off in no more than two or three payments.

 - Keep up with payments.
-Your credit score plummets with each account that goes to collections.
-It's where people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit with payment history, but it's the most reliable way to show that you're responsible enough to make payments to a bank.
+Late payments kill your credit history.
+It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit with payment history, but it's the surest way to prove that you're responsible enough to make payments to a lender.

-Knowing the methods you can use to build up your FICO score, you're one step closer to becoming a homeowner.
-Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Choice Jacksonville Realty, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.
+Knowing the methods you can use to raise your FICO score, you can move toward becoming a homeowner.
+Know that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Choice Jacksonville Realty, shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.

-Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.